Kv1108/GearGuard/README.md

-# GearGuard
+# 🛠️ GearGuard – The Ultimate Maintenance Tracker

-A premium maintenance management system built with Django, featuring robust authentication and an intelligent dashboard for tracking equipment health and maintenance operations.
+A smart maintenance management system built with Django for the **Odoo Hackathon**.
+GearGuard helps organizations efficiently track assets and manage maintenance operations by providing a centralized platform that seamlessly connects Equipment, Maintenance Teams, and Service Requests.

+The core goal is to improve asset reliability, reduce downtime, and give maintenance teams a clear, actionable view of their tasks.

 ## Team